-Atomsphere is a pure java implimentation of the Atom news specification.
+Atomsphere is a pure java implementation of the Atom news specification.
 It is a well designed and easy to use news feed library that integrates nicely with other software.
 It's written in pure java and can be easily integrated with other parts of your existing or new web application.
+It will work on any operating system supporting the JVM including Linux, Mac and Windows.
+It's FREE and Open Source with the Apache License!

 - It comes with an intuitive, developer-friendly API (javadoc).